 When updating a single-value metric, a single number will be modified.
 On a request, this number will be reported directly as the metric value.

 summaryare aggregate metrics, providing summary statistics (defined by the metric params) per instance.

 When updating a sample metric, a list of numeric values will be appended to.
 On request, this list will be used to construct the metric values, depending on the metric type and params.

-The interface is currently available as a beta version under an Apache 2.0 licence and is supported on a best-efforts basis by the Fusion team.
+The interface is currently available under an Apache 2.0 licence and is supported on a best-efforts basis by the Fusion team.
 The interface is currently in active development, with additional functionality to be released on an ongoing basis.